 Developing and implementing a curriculum that meets individuals′ needs does not mean that you have to develop a separate curriculum for every individual.
 As ECE professionals will learn in this course, success in the developmentally appropriate classroom can be achieved—for the most part—through simple adjustments in the things teachers do every day

-This course is designed to assist teachers in making appropriate decisions regarding teaching practices and curriculum.
+This course is designed to assist teachers in making appropriate decisions regarding preschool room ideas, teaching practices, and curriculum.
 With a better understanding of the link between practices and developmental appropriateness, teachers will be able to set realistic expectations and goals and implement effective practices that will help meet the individual developmental needs of all children.

 “Early childhood teachers should encourage children′s independence and exploration,” says Maria C. Taylor, President and CEO of CCEI.
 “However, caregivers also have a responsibility to promote appropriate social behavior, which includes maintaining a safe and orderly environment.
 Children should feel free to explore and experiment in their environments, but they must also understand that there are limits and rules.”